geyang/episodeyang.github.io-old/_posts/2016-02-21-building-escherpad.md

 ## Development

-### A Schema Agnostic, Conflict Resolving Real-time Collaborative Backend
+### A Schema-Agnostic, Conflict Resolving Real-time Collaborative Backend

-The node.js backend for Escherpad is a schema agnostic real-time collaborative server.
-The core conflict-resolving synchronization engine is implemented based on a modified version of Google Neil Fraser’s diff­match­patch algorithm.
+The real-time collaborative backend is written in node.js.
+I implemented the core conflict-resolving synchronization engine based on a modified version of Google Neil Fraser’s diff­match­patch algorithm.
+To allow playback of the entire editing history of a document, I modified the original algorithm so that the shadow copies are not exclusive to each client-server session but instead shared in a global rebase graph.

 <iframe class="float float-left" width="560" height="315" src="https://www.youtube.com/embed/si0QFaDStoo" frameborder="0" allowfullscreen></iframe>